epics-extensions/c2dataviewer/README.md

 - *Net* - Maximum data rate allowed.
 By default unset.

-# Scope view
+# Scope Application
-Scope view displays arbitrary information from a pvAccess channel in a 2D graph.
+Scope application displays arbitrary information from a pvAccess channel in a 2D graph.
 To start:

 ```bash
 c2dv --app scope
 ```

-# Developers guide
+# Developers Guide

 The following information are maintaining and developing C2 Data viewer